openstreetmap-polska/fractal/CONTRIBUTING.md

 ### Previews

-Some changes benefit from a review over a wider area and many zooms, where static images might not be sufficient and a demo layer is necessary. pnorman has a server which can host layers and has some data from parts of the world loaded.
-Before requesting this in a pull request, make sure that it is in a stable condition.
+Some changes benefit from a review over a wider area and many zooms, where static images might not be sufficient and a demo layer is necessary.
+If you can not test it on your own, ask maintainers for help.

-## Easy pickings

-Some [easy issues](https://github.com/gravitystorm/openstreetmap-carto/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) have been selected that are particularly suitable for new contributors to get familiar with the project's code base and the contribution process.

 ## Editing layers

-OpenStreetMap Carto uses a YAML file for defining layers, because it [works much better for big projects](https://github.com/gravitystorm/openstreetmap-carto/issues/711).
+Fractal uses a YAML file for defining layers, because it works much better for big projects.
 This requires CartoCSS 0.18.0 or later.
 If you need JSON MML, you can generate it with `python -c 'import sys, yaml, json; json.dump(yaml.safe_load(sys.stdin), sys.stdout)' < project.mml > project.json` or the equivalent in a different language.

-[Kosmtik](https://github.com/kosmtik/kosmtik) and CartoCSS can directly load the project from the YAML file with `node index.js serve path/to/openstreetmap-carto/project.mml`
+[Kosmtik](https://github.com/kosmtik/kosmtik) and CartoCSS can directly load the project from the YAML file with `node index.js serve path/to/fractal/project.mml`

 ## CartoCSS style guidelines